TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/66 - Revelation/Revelation 4/Revelation 4.3.md

 ---

-and he that sat [was] to look upon like a jasper stone and a sardius: and [there was] a rainbow round about the throne, like an emerald to look upon.
+that looked like a jasper stone and a sardius.
+There was a rainbow around the throne, like an emerald to look at.